How it all Began...

-SWFTA exists today as the largest regional film archive in the UK and as the official moving image archive for the SW.
-The collections comprise of the combined production and programme libraries of Westward Television and TSW (Television South West).
-All rights to the collection are owned by SWFTA, which is unique for an archive repository which traditionally exists as a custodian for other people's material.
-The reason for this is revealed when exploring the history of the archive and its connection to its collections.
+SWFTA exists today as one of the largest regional film archives in the UK and as the official moving image archive for the South West.
+The collections include the combined production and programme libraries of Westward Television and TSW (Television South West).
+All rights to the collection are owned by SWFTA.

 Westward went on air on 29th April 1961 and was the first regional ITV station in the South West.
 In those days there were only two channels - the BBC and ITV.
 In our multi-channel age this now seems hard to believe.

 But for the people of the South West , 1961 was the advent of not only being able to see what was going on in their area, but also to be entertained by programmes focusing on the South West, be it sport, current affairs or documentaries.

 One of the very important programmes that both Westward and TSW made was a weekly ‘Farming News’ half hour.
 Being a rural area, it was hugely significant to the local farmers.

 The flagship was the daily evening half hour news magazine programme, Westward Diary.
 This was fronted by the charismatic Kenneth MacLeod with his deep brown voice.